SYMPLICITY™ BLOOD PRESSURE PROCEDURE

 Treatment options for high blood pressure

-For a long time, the only way to treat high blood pressure (also known as hypertension) was through lifestyle changes like diet and exercise or by taking medications.
-Today, there is a complementary treatment — the Symplicity™ blood pressure procedure.
+For a long time, the only way to treat high blood pressure, also known as hypertension, was through lifestyle changes, like diet and exercise, and by taking medications.
+Today, there is an innovative procedure that complements typical treatments — the Symplicity™ blood pressure procedure.

 About medication